SeaWireNetworks/osx_web_cmd/README.md

 - Quit Automator
 - Go to System Preferences -> Users & Groups -> Login items
 - Add(+) and tick 'osx_web_cmd_start' (You might find it in  iCloud Drive -> Automator)
-- Restart the Mac and browse to the app home page to make sure it has automatically launched on start-up
+- Restart the Mac and browse to the app home page to make sure it has started following the restart

 ####Thats it.
 Your done.
 You have regained control